GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

 \subsection{Filtering Throughput Analysis}

-In order to assess GateKeeper-GPU's filtering throughput, we perform experiments on datasets Set\_3~(100bp), Set\_7~(150bp), and Set\_11~(250bp).
+To assess GateKeeper-GPU's filtering throughput, we perform experiments on datasets Set\_3, Set\_7, and Set\_11.
 With respect to kernel time~(i.e., kt) and filter time~(i.e., ft), we calculate the filtering throughput of GateKeeper-GPU.
-We report the results with filtering error thresholds 2 and 5, 4 and 10, 6 and 10 for the datasets with read lengths 100bp, 150bp, and 250bp respectively. \touchup{Table 2} contains the filtering throughput of GateKeeper-CPU and GateKeeper-GPU with different values for encoding in device and host designs, in terms of billions of filtrations in 40 minutes.
-In the case of GateKeeper-CPU, kernel time represents the time exclusively spent by the function that contains the GateKeeper algorithm.
-We provide GateKeeper-CPU's results for both single core and 12-core experiments, but we make comparisons based on 12-core results in order to be as fair as possible.
-Please refer to \touchup{Chapter VI of Sup.
-Material} for the detailed results of these experiments.
+We report the results with filtering error thresholds \{2, 5\}, \{4, 10\}, and \{6, 10\} for the datasets with read lengths 100bp, 150bp, and 250bp respectively.
+Table \ref{tab:100bp_filtering_throughput} contains the filtering throughput of GateKeeper-CPU and GateKeeper-GPU with different values for encoding in device and host designs in terms of billions of filtrations in 40 minutes.
+For GateKeeper-CPU, kernel time represents the time exclusively spent by the function that contains the GateKeeper algorithm.
+We provide GateKeeper-CPU's results for single-core and 12-core experiments, but we make comparisons based on 12-core results.
+Please refer to Sup.
+Material VI for the detailed results of these experiments.

-Considering filter time results in \editedII{Setup\_1}, GateKeeper-GPU can filter up to $3\times$ and $20\times$ more pairs than 12-core GateKeeper-CPU, with single and 8 GPUs, respectively (\touchup{Sup.
-Table S.15}, device\_encoded, 250bp, error threshold = 10).
-In terms of only kernel time, GateKeeper-GPU's filtering throughput can reach up to $72\times$ and $456\times$ more than 12-core GateKeeper-CPU, with single and 8 GPUs, respectively~(\touchup{Sup.
-Table S.15}, host\_encoded, 250bp, error threshold = 6).
-In \editedII{Setup\_2} with \editedII{a} single GPU, GateKeeper-GPU can filter up to $2\times$ and $16\times$ more pairs than 12-core GateKeeper-CPU with respect to filter time and kernel time (\touchup{Sup.
-Table S.15}, device\_encoded, 250bp, error threshold = 10). \cut{In \touchup{in 150bp \editedII{Setup\_2}, 250bp \editedII{Setup\_2}}, we see that 12-core GateKeeper-CPU's performance is slightly better than single device GateKeeper-GPU with encoding in host.} \extra{performance breakdown of chr1}
+Considering filter time results in Setup\_1, GateKeeper-GPU can filter up to $3\times$ and $20\times$ more pairs than 12-core GateKeeper-CPU, with single and 8 GPUs, respectively (Sup.
+Table S.15, device\_encoded, 250bp, \textit{e} = 10).
+In terms of only kernel time, GateKeeper-GPU's filtering throughput can reach up to $72\times$ and $456\times$ more than 12-core GateKeeper-CPU, with single and 8 GPUs, respectively~(Sup.
+Table S.15, host\_encoded, 250bp, \textit{e} = 6).
+In Setup\_2 with a single GPU, GateKeeper-GPU can filter up to $2\times$ and $16\times$ more pairs than 12-core GateKeeper-CPU with respect to filter time and kernel time (Sup.
+Table S.15, device\_encoded, 250bp, \textit{e} = 10).